 What Causes Difficulty in Sleeping?

-Difficulty in sleeping at night can be caused by a sleep disorder, underlying medical condition, medication, adjusting to a new work/study schedule, travelling, drinking too much alcohol or smoking too much.
+Difficulty in sleeping at night can be caused by a sleep disorder, underlying medical condition, medication, adjusting to a new work/study schedule, traveling, drinking too much alcohol or smoking too much.
 If you’re experiencing regular insomnia, ask your doctor for a checkup, clean your diet, drink lots of water, and exercise regularly.

 Feeling sleepy at night occurs for the same reason you perk up upon seeing the sunlight in the morning.
 Your circadian rhythm is your internal body clock that tells you when it's time to go to bed and get up.
 Good quality sleep every night replenished your internal systems, keeping you strong, healthy, and full of daytime energy.

-Why am I Sleeping so Much During the day?
+Why Am I Sleeping So Much During the Day?

 Trouble sleeping at night and excessive daytime sleeping could be the result of a sleep disorder such as insomnia, sleep apnea, or another underlying medical condition.
-Ask your doctor for a full checkup and ensure you’re eating healthy food, taking regular exercise, drinking water, and minimising stress with meditation and enjoying fresh air every day.
+Ask your doctor for a full checkup and ensure you’re eating healthy food, taking regular exercise, drinking water, and minimizing stress with meditation and enjoying fresh air every day.